Aerospace Engineering — ABM

 Accelerated Bachelor’s/Master’s Curriculum for Aerospace Engineering

-Courses marked with an asterisk are those used by students enrolled in the ABM program to meet six undergraduate hours during their senior year and six graduate hours to be used toward their graduate degree.
+Courses marked with an asterisk are those used by students enrolled in the ABM program to meet nine undergraduate hours during and nine graduate hours to be used toward their graduate degree.

 |AERO 4140 Aerodynamics III||3||AERO 4630 Aerospace Structural Dynamics||4|